 You will get the best flowering from your Black-eyed Susan plants in full sun, but the plants can handle partial shade.

-Rudbeckia plants work equally well as a complement to blue and purple flowers, like Russian sage and Veronica or mixed in with other jewel tones, like Sedum ‘Autumn Joy’, Purple Coneflower and New England Asters.
-Rudbeckia also makes great cut flowers and even the seed heads will hold up in arrangements.
+Rudbeckia plants work equally well as a complement to blue and purple flowers, like Russian sage and Veronica or mixed in with other jewel tones, such as Sedum "Autumn Joy", Purple Coneflower and New England Asters.
+Rudbeckia also makes great cut flowers and even the seed heads will hold up well and look attractive in arrangements.

 Rudbeckia Growing Tips

-Soil: They are not particular about soil but do best in soil that is not too rich, with well-draining conditions.
+Soil: Black-eyed Susans are not particular about soil but do best in soil that is not too rich, with well-draining conditions.

 Planting: Rudbeckia can be started indoors, from seed.
 Start seed about 6-8 weeks before last expected frost.
-Perennial varieties will germinate best if the pots are kept in the refrigerator or similarly cold place for 4 weeks after seeding.
-Then move them back to a warm spot (70ºF-72ºF) until seeds actually germinate.
+Perennial varieties will germinate best if the seed containers are kept in the refrigerator or similarly cold place for 4 weeks after seeding.
+Then move them back to a warm spot (70ºF - 72ºF) until the seeds actually germinate.

-Rudbeckia can also be direct seeded in the garden once daytime temperatures remain around 60ºF.
-Of course, plants can be purchased and transplanted.
+Black-eyed Susans can also be direct seeded in the garden once daytime temperatures remain around 60ºF.
+If you do not wish to start your own seed, seedlings and plants can be purchased and transplanted.

 Caring for Your Black-eyed Susan Plants

-Keep plants well watered the first season, to get them established.
+Keep the plants well watered their first season, to get them established.
 Once established, the will be quite drought resistant.

 Go easy on the fertilizer.
 Too much will result in weak stems and plants.
-A side dressing of compost should be all they’ll need.
+A side dressing of compost should be all they will need.